 I’m sure you know that this decision was difficult for me because I have truly enjoyed and learned from my colleagues here.
 I’m not sure I will ever have the privilege of working with so many engaged, excited, friendly people again.

 I will happily participate in an exit interview as I know they are standard here.
 I don’t really have any complaints because this is not a resignation where I see myself leaving something I didn’t like.
 Rather, I am pursuing my next opportunity.

 My final day is November 28, so you have the full two weeks’ notice.
 I’ll be happy to help train my replacement if you can fill the position quickly.
 I am also leaving my replacement a fully developed job description, so nothing slips through the cracks.
 I can be available by phone on a limited basis if needed after my last day.
 This offer is known about and supported by my new employer.

 Again, my job and the people here will be positive memories.
 Feel free to pass on my contact information to any coworker who asks. email@example.com

 Everything about this resignation letter marks you as a positive, professional member of the team who is leaving for a good reason.
 Even people who are unfamiliar with you years down the road will view your leave-taking in a positive light.

-This type of professional communication is why I recommend telling an employer why you are leaving whenever your reason has to do with professional growth.
+This type of professional communication is why many HR managers recommend telling an employer why you are leaving whenever your reason has to do with professional career growth.
 No one will deny you the opportunity even if your new employer's gain is their loss.